acswift/stable-diffusion/README.md

 #### Stable Diffusion WebUI Forge/reForge

 - [Stable Diffusion WebUI Forge/reForge](https://github.com/Panchovix/stable-diffusion-webui-reForge) · Oct 25, 2025

+The author specifically recommends using Classic or Neo for stability (implying that reForge will be unstable).

 Stable Diffusion WebUI Forge/reForge is a platform on top of Stable Diffusion WebUI (based on Gradio) to make development easier, optimize resource management, speed up inference, and study experimental features.